Xinzhe99/LightMFF/README.md

 ## 📝 Introduction

-This is the official implementation of the paper "LightMFF: A Real-time Ultra-lightweight Multi-focus Image Fusion Network Based on Focus Property and Edge Detection".
+This is the official implementation of the paper "LightMFF: A Simple and Efficient Ultra-lightweight Multi-focus Image Fusion Network".
 LightMFF is an ultra-lightweight multi-focus image fusion network with the following features:

 - 🚄 **Real-time Performance**: Only 0.02 seconds processing time per image pair
 - 🎯 **Ultra-lightweight**: Only 0.02M parameters and 0.06G FLOPs